zhenning/riak_wiki/pages/Riak/Operations/Adding-and-Removing-Nodes.md

 This command can be run from any other node in the cluster.

-Under the hood, both commands basically do the same thing, running `riak-admin cluster leave <node>` just selects the current node for you automatically.
+Under the hood, both commands basically do the same thing.
+Running `riak-admin cluster leave <node>` just selects the current node for you automatically.

 As with `riak-admin cluster leave`, the plan to have a node leave the cluster must be first reviewed with `riak-admin cluster plan`, and committed with `riak-admin cluster commit` before any changes will actually take place.